Bank Holiday Delivery: Order by 2:30pm on Wednesday 30th April to receive your order before the Bank Holiday. Subject to prescriber approval.

 - Blood clots

-- Bowel problems that could cause a bowel blockage including Crohn’s disease, diverticulitis, hernia, or bowel cancer
+- Bowel conditions such as Crohn’s disease, diverticulitis, hernia, or bowel cancer

 - Liver problems